Eastern Walkway

 Will I see the walkway from the settlement?

-The entire walkway length will be under canopy about one third to a half of the way up the eatern slope without lakeside access until the outlet.
-It will be of lower profile than the existing tracks and avoid tree removal where possible.
+The entire walkway length will be under canopy about one third to a half of the way up the eastern slope without lakeside access until the outlet.
+It will be of lower profile and with (BackCountry Comfort Seeker) than the existing tracks and avoid tree removal.
 As the canopy will not be changed, it is not expected that the walkway will be visible.

 Will it generate erosion and slips?

+From aerial photography history, this slope has been cleared by the Tarawera Eruption, revegetated with bush canopy and with no slips on the subject area.
+A detailed geotechnical assessment has been undertaken by HDGeo resulting in minor changes to track alignment to avoid some potential erosion prone areas.
 Track construction will involve a “Construction Management Plan” with methods to avoid any overladen discharge of solids.
 The design will incorporate features such as bridges, culverts, retaining and clean water diversions as appropriate.
-Designing a track well first time will reduce future maintenance costs and any erosion.
+Designing a track well, first time, will reduce future maintenance costs and any erosion.

 Why do we need to build a bridge?

 A crossing used to exist over the outlet.
 However, this has been removed by Bay of Plenty Regional Council in response to lake flooding events.
-LŌCA approached Council to ask for assistance with a new crossing yet their project went over budget.
-As such, a resource consent is not required for this bridge.
-A pole bridge of 8m span has been costed between $20k to $30k including design and building consent.
+A resource consent is not required for this bridge.
+A pole bridge of sufficient span has been costed between $20k to $30k including design and building consent.
 Materials and labour we will aim to gain local support for.

 Who owns the land?

-Department of Conservation manage the majority of the track in the Lake Ōkāreka Scenic Reserve and the rest of the trail to the south traverses the Playne Family Farm - who have granted permission for this track by way of long-term licence.
+Department of Conservation administer the majority of the land in the Lake Ōkāreka Scenic Reserve and the rest of the trail to the south traverses the Playne Family Farm - who have granted permission for this track by way of long-term license.

 Wasn’t there a different route earlier?

 Yes.
 A past proposal was to build a hiking trail on the ridgeline.
-The LŌCA committee since has unanimously accepted the new design as it is of easier grade and less distance (making it more family friendly), it holds resource consent, has affected party approval and more opportunity for future recreational access.
+The LŌCA committee since has unanimously accepted the new design as it is of easier grade and less distance (making it more family friendly), it holds resource consent, has affected party approval (including neighbours) and provides more opportunity for future recreational and trapping access.

 What do mana whenua think?

 Support from both Tuhourangi and Raukawa were gained in the consent process.
-With Tuhourangi as mana whenua, a Cultural Impact Assessment was undertaken which both helped with the understanding of the project, historic context and identified features on the ridgeline to avoid - including the site of an urupa.
-We will continue to involve mana whenua in the future.
+With Tuhourangi as mana whenua, a Cultural Impact Assessment was undertaken which both helped with the understanding of the project, historic context and identified features on the ridgeline to avoid - including the site of an urupa on the previously suggested route.
+We will continue to involve mana whenua in the future of the track.

 Does the track have a name?

-Not yet.
 It is simply known as the Eastern Walkway for now due to aspect.
-The entire length could be named rather than just this section.
+The entire loop length could be named rather than just this section.

 How much will it cost?